What is anorectal melanoma?

 Causes of anorectal melanoma

-We know that sun exposure is a risk factor for skin melanoma.
+Sun exposure is known to be a risk factor for skin melanoma.
 But it is not a risk factor for anorectal melanoma.
-We do not know the causes of anorectal melanoma.
-It can happen at any age.
-But it is more likely to affect people over the age of 60.
+Doctors do not know the possible causes of anorectal melanoma.

 Diagnosis of anorectal melanoma

-You usually start by seeing your GP.
+If you have symptoms, you will usually begin by seeing your GP, who will examine you.
 They will feel your tummy (abdomen) and may examine your back passage.
 This is called a rectal examination.

 At the hospital, the specialist doctor will ask you about your symptoms and general health.
 They will also examine you.

-- Sometimes women may also have an internal examination of their vagina.
+• Some people may also have an internal examination of their vagina.
 This is because the vagina is very close to the anal canal.
-But this is usually done during surgery if you need it.
+But this is usually done during surgery.

-There are other tests that may be used to diagnose anorectal melanoma.
+Your doctor may want you to have some other tests to diagnose anorectal melanoma.
 These tests can also be used to check whether the cancer has spread.
 Tests may include:

-A CT scan uses x-rays to build a 3D picture of the inside of the body.
+A CT scan (computerised tomography) scan uses x-rays to build a three-dimensional (3D) picture of the inside of the body.

 An MRI scan uses magnetism to build up a detailed picture of areas of your body.

-A PET-CT scan is a combination of a CT scan, which takes a series of x-rays to build up a 3D picture, and a positron emission tomography (PET) scan.
+A PET-CT scan is a combination of a CT scan, and a positron emission tomography (PET) scan.
 A PET scan uses low-dose radiation to measure the activity of cells in different parts of the body.

 An endorectal ultrasound scan (ERUS) uses sound waves to make up a picture of the anus and the rectum.